MaisarbiL/service-mesh/labs/03-observability.md

 echo $JAEGER_URL
 ```

-Test Jaeger by input search criteria with Service name "frontend.<project>" and set operation to backend service
+Test Jaeger by input search criteria with Service name "frontend.<project>" and set operation to backend service.

+Notice that response time of Frontend app are separated into 2 groups one is around 6 sec and another one is around 1 sec.
+Because of our backend v2 configured with 6 sec delay.

 ![Jager Main Screen](../images/jaeger-main-screen.png)